 Cynthia Cobb, DNP, APRN, WHNP-BC, FAANPAnswers represent the opinions of our medical experts.
 All content is strictly informational and should not be considered medical advice.Topical steroids

-These may be used alone or in combination with light therapy.
-They reduce inflammatory skin reactions that can lead to eczema symptoms.
-Frequent use of topical steroids can lead to them becoming less effective over time.
+Doctors may recommend topical steroids alone or in combination with light therapy.
+These medications help reduce inflammatory skin reactions that can lead to eczema symptoms.
+But using topical steroids frequently can make them less effective over time.

 Topical immunomodulators

-Pimecrolimus (Elidel) and tacrolimus (Protopic) are two topical immunomodulators.
-These interfere with inflammatory compounds in the skin.
-They may be especially helpful in treating eczema on your face, genitals, and areas of folded skin.
-But they’re associated with more side effects than topical corticosteroids, particularly eye irritation.
+Pimecrolimus (Elidel) and tacrolimus (Protopic) are two immunomodulatory medications applied to the skin.
+They interfere with inflammatory compounds and can be especially helpful in treating eczema on the face, genitals, and areas of folded skin.

 Wet wraps